maartenvn/ManjaroKDE-Install/README.md

 **WARNING: reboot the system before continueing**

-# Installing Yaourt.
+# Installing Yay.
-To install AUR packages it is recommended to install *Yaourt* as this makes live a lot easier for installing.
+To install AUR packages it is recommended to install *Yay* as this makes live a lot easier for installing.

 ### Installation:
 Execute the following command:
 ~~~~
-sudo pacman -Sy yaourt
+sudo pacman -Sy yay
 ~~~~

 # Installing Adapta KDE theme and icons.